Blog

 High competition!

-When one company manufactures ink and wants to sell it at low prices, another printer’s company manufactures a technology with an electronic chip and new coding with the increased prices.
+When one company manufactures ink and wants to sell it at low prices, another printer company manufactures a technology with an electronic chip and new coding with the increased prices.
 Hence, people prefer more advanced technology that can last longer.

-Also, when a small firm cannot be able replace the technology or the innovation made by the bigger company.
+Also, when a small firm cannot be able to replace the technology or the innovation made by the bigger company.
 They lag behind the competition and the bigger companies set the rates higher.
 This causes the consumers to pay for that rate.

 Low Price of Printers